Hklug001/Hklug001/README.md

 Intern at Bosch

-Code enthusiast, looking to connect with people and build my career.
+Code enthusiast, looking to connect with people and build my career. <br>
-I'm currently studying web development at @Rocketseat and Information Systems at UTFPR.
+I'm currently studying web development at @Rocketseat and Information Systems at UTFPR.<br>

 GoalsFor2022 = [`Get hired`, `Contribute to a project`, `English fluency`];